Hearty beef and black beans gets a smoky kick from toasted cumin, chipotles in adobo and cinnamon stick to create this easy and crowd pleasing chili.

 Beef and Black Bean Chili

-- 2 tablespoons cumin seeds toasted then crushed or ground cumin
+- 1 tablespoon cumin seeds (toasted then crushed or ground cumin)

 - 1 tablespoon smoked paprika